mlc/couch-tweet-archiver/README.md

  * Run
        node couch-tweet-archiver.js
    and hope for the best.
+The initial run should fetch all your tweets (up to Twitter's paging limit of 3200); future runs should fetch only newer tweets.

  * Use [futon] or your own code to create views and query the database.
 Or just keep it forever.